Going Futuristic: How AI is Transforming Healthcare

 The advent of next-generation technologies like AI, ML, virtual and augmented reality, Internet of Medical Things (IoMT), etc., seem to foretell a future of autonomous interactions.
 In fact, experts believe this growth certainly can elevate patient experiences to an all-new high.
-It is certain that technology will be embedded into every patient interaction, from chatbots on websites to disease management protocols that aid and direct behavior to virtual assistant integration to schedule and follow up on appointments.
+It is certain that technology will be embedded into every patient interaction, from chat assistant on websites to disease management protocols that aid and direct behavior to virtual assistant integration to schedule and follow up on appointments.

 Health IT is thus gaining shape with these cutting-edge technologies.